kabirbagai21/studdybuddyproject/README.md

 - Course Enrollment: Students can enroll in courses relevant to their studies using a course code (for example use 4152 or 3157).
 - Group Collaboration: Enables students to view classmates and groups in courses they're enrolled in.
-- Student Profile: Student can create and edit a profile with relevant info
+- Student Profile: Students can create and edit a profile with relevant info

+Note: The "Add Student" functionality has not yet been implemented
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.